Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Attack methods for the bias classifier

 \subsection{Original-model attack}

 An obvious attack for the bias classifier is to create adversaries of $B_\F$ using the gradients of $\F$, which is called {\em original-model attack}.
-The algorithm is below, where $\widehat{B}_{\F}(x)$ is the label of $B_{\F}(x)$.
+The attack is given in Algorithm 2, where $\widehat{B}_{\F}(x)$ is the label of $B_{\F}(x)$.